adjust/adobe_air_sdk/README.md

 The same callback parameters that are registered for [events](#callback-parameters) can be also saved to be sent in every event or session of the adjust SDK.

-The session callback parameters have a similar interface of the event callback parameters.
-Instead of adding the key and it's value to an event, it's added through a call to method `addSessionCallbackParameter` of the `Adjust` instance:
+The session callback parameters have a similar interface to the event callback parameters.
+Instead of adding the key and its value to an event, it's added through a call to method `addSessionCallbackParameter` of the `Adjust` instance:

 ```actionscript
 Adjust.addSessionCallbackParameter("foo", "bar");